 The Color TV X-Ray Problem

 X-Rays One Year Later

-started and that scare is just now fading away.
-Set makers were prompt in their reaction,
+scare started and that scare is just now fading away.
+Set makers were prompt

-who gets into the guts of a TV receiver - the service technician, the
+the guy who gets into the guts of a TV receiver - the service technician, the

 • Don't operate a color picture tube with its purity shield removed.